 She meandered across the street at a snail’s pace, never cognizant of the fact that she had just come perilously close to visiting with her deceased ancestors.
 As oblivious as this woman appeared to be, it’s fortunate that our roles weren’t reversed with her being the driver and me being the pedestrian.
 I’d have been mincemeat.

-I hope this woman reads this column, though she probably will have no clue I’m talking about her.
+I hope this woman reads , though she probably will have no clue I’m talking about her.
 She was totally separated from reality – captivated by the thrill of the hunt for weathered old knick knacks.

 Just in case she does read this, I want to ask a question.
 Hey lady!
 Do you really think it’s worth risking life and limb for some two-bit dust collector that used to belong to someone’s Aunt Hilda?

 Since I seem to be on a roll [which explains the butter on my pants] I may as well address a few more of the things that have frosted my butt over the past couple of weeks.

 The concept of the Excise Tax annoys the heck out of me.
 We’re basically paying a tax on something we’ve purchased in the past upon which we have already paid a sales tax.
 So an Excise Tax is a tax imposed upon something you’ve already been taxed on.
 Sounds fair to me!